Radioactive treatment for bone pain in advanced prostate cancer tested, but study stopped early

 Summary

-This study tested a radioactive drug called Sn-117m-DTPA to see if it could reduce bone pain in men with prostate cancer that has spread to the bones.
-Only one person took part before the study was stopped early.
-The goal was to measure pain relief over several weeks.
+This study tested a radioactive drug called Sn-117m-DTPA to see if it could reduce bone pain in men with prostate cancer that had spread to their bones and no longer responded to hormone therapy.
+Only one person enrolled before the study was stopped.
+The goal was to measure pain relief over several weeks and check for side effects.

 Disclaimer Read more